HSIYJND/CBL_code/README.md

+### Overview of activities since 2019 Spring Meeting

 ### Improved Graph Convolution Network
     1. First Order Chebyshev Polynomial Approximation for Spectral-Based Graph Convolution Network
     2. Faster training, no need for expensive Eigen Decomposition

 ### Encoding Methods
-    1. Extend semi-supervised GCN to supervised learning framework by encoding unseen testing sample back to the training manifold
+    1. Different than literature by extending semi-supervised GCN to supervised learning framework by encoding unseen testing sample back to the training manifold

     2. Replacement: do not add/delete edges, only modify the weight
     3. Embedding: modify the weight and add/delete edges as well